 “Upon arriving home, Dark Lo was met by Federal Agents who presented a search warrant looking for any correspondence and communication Dark Lo may have had with the government witness prior to his testimony.
 Dark Lo was subsequently taken into federal custody shortly after the search warrant was executed.”

-A story that differs from the complaint filed by prosecutors.
 The person that posted the message on Dark Lo’s Instagram page is quick to frame the rapper’s arrest as part of a bigger problem regarding the systemic racism in the United States.
 “Dark Lo’s arrest takes place after the recent release of American Made, an album in which the subject matter highlights the vast social and political injustices suffered by African Americans throughout the course of American history; and still remains very prevalent today.”

 That is why, the writer concludes, “We are confident that Dark Lo will be exonerated of all the charges levied against him and he appreciates all of the prayers and support he has received during this very trying time.”